bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 ### Week 5: Sorting lower bound.
 Sorting without comparisons.
 _September 25-29_

-Can a sorting algorithm do better than Θ(n lg n) in the worst-case?
-We introduce the concept of lower bound and show a lower bound for sorting in the comparison model of computation of Ω(n lg n).
-We describe a couple of different ways to sort (bucket sort and counting sort) which do not use the comparison model  and under certain assumptions can run in linear time.

 __Objectives:__
-* Understand the comparison-based sorting lower bound, when it applies and what assumptions it makes
+* Can a sorting algorithm do better than Θ(n lg n) in the worst-case?
+Understand the comparison-based sorting lower bound, when it applies and what assumptions it makes
-* Understand BucketSort and CountingSort,  their analysis and assumptions
+* Non-comparison sorting: Understand BucketSort and CountingSort,  their analysis and assumptions

 _Resources:__
   * __Notes:__ [LN-linsort.pdf](../docs/LN-linsort.pdf)